MEd Education Studies (part-time)

 20 credits

-This module focuses on the changing field of inclusive education/educational support.
-There will be an exploration of the concepts of inclusion and of additional support needs in their entirety and in the ways in which these are exemplified in policy and practice.
-The intention is to help teachers to see the policies and practices of the field in relation to the ideas that lie behind them and be better placed to understand the research and theoretical background.
-Students will critique these in the context of their own practitioner environments.
+The focus will be on the changing field of inclusive education/educational support from national, UK, and international perspectives.
+You will explore the concepts of inclusion and of additional support needs in their entirety, unpacking the ways in which these are exemplified in policy and practice.
+The intention is to help those working in education contexts to see the policies and practices of the field in relation to the ideas that lie behind them, and, in relation to some of the findings from research which have influenced their development.
+The wide ranging and continually changing nature of concepts such as ‘additional support’ and learner diversity will be examined allowing you to critically reflect on your own practice and contexts.
+Informed reflection is, we believe, an essential component of enhanced practice.

 Providing Effective Educational Support